-Umm, can we say Nick Kristof?
-How about America Ferrara, or Dr. Raj Shah or Former Prime Minister of Norway Dr. Gro Brundtland?
+Umm, can we say Al Gore?
+How about Ian Somerhalder, or Will.I.AM or U.S. Permanent Representative to the United Nations Samantha Power?
 The all-star line-up of presenters and moderators is as impressive as it exciting.
 Moreover, the topics could never be timelier.
 From covering the role of digital in disaster relief to using mapping technology to end polio, the Summit will touch upon issues in global health, development, diplomacy, education and overall social change.
 What are we most excited for?
 New York Times’ Nick Kristof and Games for Change’s Asi Burak discussing “Social Gaming For Good.”
 (Check out our past interview with Asi Burak here).

 It’s also noted that this depth of conversation could only be created by the expertise and resources of the partners involved.
 The UN Foundation, Mashable, 92Y, Ericsson, UNDP, and the Bill & Melinda Gates Foundation provide a powerful punch that lends credibility and reach to the global conversation.